MarkPearlCoZa/Talk_MobProgramming/TALK_SCRIPT.md

 --------------------------------

 I would like to start off this session by sharing an experience I had 2 years ago while attending a conference in the US.
 When I travel I like to spend time doing a thing called Team Tourism.
-The idea behind Team Tourism is that there are companies all over the world that are doing amazing things, and if you just spend time with them discovering what they do, you can then take that back to your own team and have a dramatic impact on how team works.
+The idea behind Team Tourism is that there are companies all over the world that are doing amazing things, and if you just spend time with them discovering what they do, you can then take that back to your own team and have a dramatic impact on how your own team works.

 Now, in this instance I was lucky enough spend a day at a company called PluralSight.
 I knew a bit about Pluralsight and knew that they had a strong focus on Software Craftmanship so I had this expectation that I would spend the dair pair programming with somebody.

-So imagine my surprise when I arrived there and found out that the team that I was going to spend the day with did not do pairing, instead they did this thing called Mob Programming.
+Imagine my surprise when I arrived at PluralSight and found out that the team that I was going to spend the day with did was not going to do any pairing, instead they were going to do this thing called Mob Programming.
 I had no clue what Mob Programming was at the time, but what I experienced on that day was not just a unique way of tackling work, it was also one of the most enjoyable ways of learning and improving as a software developer.

 Today I'm going to share with you a bit about Mob Programming as well as some of the things we have learn't from working this way for a while.